-Practice Statement: After installing underground facilities a contractor should notify the facility owner/operator if the as-built placement differs from the placement shown on the construction drawings.
+Practice Statement: After installing underground facilities a contractor should notify the owner if the as-built placement differs from the placement shown on the construction drawings.

-Practice Description: In order for a facility owner/operator to maintain accurate records of its underground facilities, contractors who have installed these facilities should be required to notify the facility owner/operator of the as-built location of the underground facilities.
-In particular it is important to identify changes in the planned alignment of the underground facilities;

-these changes can be horizontal and/or vertical deviations from the planned alignment.
-The facility owner/operator should establish standards that require notification if a deviation is beyond specified tolerances (e.g. vertical deviation ≥ 150 mm, horizontal deviation ≥ 300 mm).
-It is the facility owner/operator's responsibility to take appropriate action to update and maintain its mapping records (As-built drawings) so that accurate locates can be provided in the future.
+Practice Description: In order for a owner to maintain accurate records of its underground facilities, contractors who have installed these facilities should be required to notify the owner of the as-built location of the underground facilities.
+In particular it is important to identify changes in the planned alignment of the underground facilities these changes can be horizontal and/or vertical deviations from the planned alignment.
+The owner should establish standards that require notification if a deviation is beyond specified tolerances (e.g. vertical deviation \geq 150 mm, horizontal deviation \geq 300 mm).
+It is the owner's responsibility to take appropriate action to update and maintain its mapping records (As-built drawings) so that accurate locates can be provided in the future.